Mateo-tem/discord-modals/README.md

   new TextInputComponent() // We create an Text Input Component .setCustomId('customid')
   .setLabel('Some text Here')
-  .setStyle('SHORT') //IMPORTANT: Text Input Component Style can be 'SHORT' or 'LONG'.
+  .setStyle('SHORT') //IMPORTANT: Text Input Component Style can be 'SHORT' or 'LONG' .setMinLength(4)
-  .setMinLength(4)
   .setMaxLength(10)
-  .setPlaceholder('Write a text here') .setRequired(true) // If it's required or not.
+  .setPlaceholder('Write a text here') .setRequired(true) // If it's required or not .setValue('value')
-  .setValue('value')
 );
 ```